 The reality is that you can have cash in the bank and still be unprofitable.
 You can also be profitable without having the funds necessary to cover business operations.
-These are both crucial aspects of running an eCommerce business and require appropriate management.
+These are crucial aspects of running an eCommerce business and require appropriate management.

 Net profit is the income that remains after factoring in the cost of goods, expenses, and taxes.
 You can be profitable without having cash in the bank.
 Your net profit may have been reinvested in new inventory, leaving you profitable yet cash poor.

-eCommerce Financing Options
+ECommerce Financing Options

 Bank loans are another eCommerce financing option many consider.
 Banks have departments devoted to business loans, offering opportunities to supplement your cash on hand and set up repayment options.

-The best eCommerce financing option comes from lenders who understand the nature of your business.
+The best eCommerce financing option comes from organizations that understand the nature of your business.
 By breaking the traditional mold, these financiers ensure you can have the funds you need, when you need them, without putting your business at risk.

 These days it seems like a website is so easy to come by, with tools advertised as accessible and user-friendly.
-While that can be partially true, running a successful and secure eCommerce website requires more than a WordPress blog.
+While that can be partially true, running a successful and secure eCommerce website requires more than a WordPress site.

 Hiring a professional to give you some insight into these charges may feel like an extra expense, but it’s well worth it.
-It’s better to invest in making sure you start on the right foot than needing to cover surprise expenses in the form of fees and penalties if you’re not set up legally.
+It’s better to invest in making sure you start on the right foot than needing to cover surprise expenses in fees and penalties if you’re not set up legally.

 Inventory, Insurance, and Storage